Wal-Mart beats janitors' appeal on immigration, lockups

 A panel of the 3rd U.S. Circuit Court of Appeals in Philadelphia upheld rulings in 2010 and 2011 by a New Jersey federal judge that blocked the workers from suing as a class, and rejected their claims that Wal-Mart acquiesced in illegal work conditions.

-Gilberto Garcia, a lawyer for the plaintiffs, did not immediately respond to requests for comment on Thursday's decision.
+Gilberto Garcia, a lawyer for the plaintiffs, did not immediately respond to a request for comment on Thursday's decision.
+Wal-Mart representatives had no immediate comment.

 The plaintiffs in the nearly nine-year-old case, first brought in November 2003, included illegal immigrants who worked for contractors and subcontractors the Bentonville, Arkansas-based retailer hired to clean its stores.